North Carolina pitches a shutout against Auburn to force Game 3 in super regional

 Facing elimination, the Tar Heels pitched nine innings of shutout baseball on Sunday afternoon and beat the Tigers 2-0 in the second game of the super regional at Boshamer Stadium in Chapel Hill.
 With the win, the Tar Heels forced a third game at 1 p.m. on Monday.

-The winner will advance to the College World Series in Omaha, Nebraska.
+The winner will advance to the College World Series in Omaha, Neb.

-The Tar Heels, seeking their 12th College World Series in program history, lost the first game of the best-of-three series on Saturday after their bullpen gave up nine runs in the final two innings.
+The Tar Heels, seeking their 12th College World Series appearance, lost the first game of the best-of-three series on Saturday after their bullpen gave up nine runs in the final two innings.

 On Sunday, the bullpen was better.